vmware-tanzu/community-edition/cli/cmd/plugin/README.md

 ## Directory Structure and File Layout

-When creating a plugin, it is important to use the standard layout expected by the `tanzu builder` plugin.
+When creating a plugin, it is important to use the standard layout expected by the [`tanzu builder`][0] plugin.
 That layout looks like the following:

 ```shell